df-rw/ob-app-sidecar/docs/env-vars.md

                 value: "%MY_ENV_VARIABLE%"
   ```

-For variables that shouldn't be committed, the values of substitution variables
+For values of environment variables that shouldn't be committed, the values of
-can be overridden in the Google Cloud console in the Cloud Build trigger or the
+substitution variables can be overridden in the Google Cloud console in the
-Cloud Run settings.
+Cloud Build trigger.